dahotre/dahotre.github.io/_posts/2013-12-20-All-I-want-in-ediary.markdown

 ### Awesome to have
 * Themes for view/edit.. i.e., dark/light background, font selection
 * Export to CSV
-* 3rd Party data import, e.g., Foursquare checkins
+* 3rd Party data import, e.g., Foursquare checkins, Facebook status update.
 * Upload photos

 ### Good to have
-* Post to 3rd parties, e.g., save a diary entry to Dropbox
+* Post to 3rd parties, e.g., save a journal entry to box
 * Import from CSV

 ### Meh to have